27 Mar

 Yang was among those who shined in the titular bout, finishing with 24 points on an excellent 10-of-12 shooting from the floor - including a perfect 4-of-4 clip from deep - on top of 2 rebounds, 6 assists, and 1 steal.

-A well-traveled pro who's had stints in Europe and Asia, the 29-year-old joined SCAA for this year's BCL Asia-East edition and became one of their more consistent producers even though they struggled at first.
+A well-traveled pro who's had stints in Europe and Asia, the 29-year-old rejoined SCAA for this year's BCL Asia-East edition and became one of their more consistent producers even though they struggled at first.

 In the six games they played in the regular season, Yang averaged 13.3 points on 46.4-percent shooting from three-point distance, 3.3 rebounds, 4.0 assists, and 1.2 steals in 28.7 minutes of action.

-That included a 14-point outing against the Chinggis Broncos in their final Group Phase game last May 5, in which he scored 11 in the fourth to tow his side to an 86-84 win which eventually sent them to the Final 6.
+That included a 14-point outing against the Chinggis Broncos in their final Group Phase game last May 5, in which he scored 11 in the fourth to tow his side to the 86-84 win which eventually sent them to the Final 6.

 He'd go on to up the ante come the Final 6, averaging 15.6 points to help South China sweep their way into the Final, highlighted by big wins against the erstwhile unbeaten Pilots and the Broncos in the Semi-Finals.